NotoriousPyro/CoI.Mod.Better/README.md

 > :warning: **You need to remove any DLLs copied to the CoI base folder from previous releases of CoI.Mod.Better, the required DLLs are already included alongside the main DLL and can be copied to the same mod folder of Coi.Mod.Better.**

-Savegame Comptability: You need to start a new game!

 # Current overview of the functions:
 - Void Destroyer - Shreds products(no liquids, no losse), has as output stones. and causes emissions.
 - All vanilla storages have 3x more space.